 What is Municipal Bond?

-Municipal Bond is a debt security which is issued by the national, state or a local authority to finance the capital outlay on public projects related to the development and maintenance of infrastructures like roads, railway, schools, hospitals, and airports.
+Municipal Bond is a debt security that is issued by the national, state, or local authority to finance the capital outlay on public projects related to the development and maintenance of infrastructures like roads, railway, schools, hospitals, and airports.
 It is also known as Muni Bonds or Notes or Certificates of Participation.

 Is Municipal Bond Tax-Free?